mongodb/docs/source/includes/api/list-tables/admin-sync-store-create-request-documents.rst

    * - ssl
      - boolean
-     - Flag indicating whether this sync store only accepts connections encrypted using
+     - *Optional.* Flag indicating whether this sync store only accepts connections encrypted using
        :abbr:`TLS (Transport Layer Security)`.

-   * - usedSize
-     - number
-     - The amount of backup capacity in :abbr:`MB (megabytes)` that the existing backups consume.

    * - writeConcern
      - string
-     - The write concern used for this sync store.
+     - *Optional.* The write concern used for this sync store.

        The accepted values for this option are: